Hyuria/Soup-Salad-Sandwich/README.md

 The food's category dynamically changes, based on which category gets the most votes, and has a forum associated with each food/dish in which users debate and reason on their choice.

-The app will also have a ' The Menu' section of exisiting dishes that was introduced again.
+The app will also have a 'The Menu' section of exisiting dishes that was introduced again.